wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-data/includes/lab-prepare.md

     ![](../media/lab-037.png)

 The **ColorFormats** CSV file contains one row per product color.
 Each row records the HEX codes to format background and font colors.
-In the next lab, you will integrate this data with the **DimProduct** query data.

 ### Finish up